TourmalineCore/inner-circle-email-sender/README.md

 To use the service, you need to create a password for external applications on your account.
 To do that check the [link](https://help.mail.ru/mail/security/protection/external/).
 Also check an [article](https://help.mail.ru/mail/mailer/popsmtp/) to configure Mail SMTP.

-#### Notice: make sure that you don't push your Gmail SMTP credentials in this repo.
+#### Notice: make sure that you don't push your Mail SMTP credentials in this repo.

 ## Launch docker containers